 ASIC synthesis is supported for CV32E40P.
-The whole design is completely synchronous and uses positive-edge triggered flip-flops, except for the register file, which can be implemented either with latches or with flip-flops.
-See Register File for more details.
-The core occupies an area of about 50 kGE when the latch based register file is used.
-With the FPU, the area increases to about 90 kGE (30 kGE FPU, 10 kGE additional register file).
+The whole design is completely synchronous and uses positive-edge triggered flip-flops.
+The core occupies an area of about XX kGE.
+With the FPU, the area increases to about XX kGE (XX kGE FPU, XX kGE additional register file).
 A technology specific implementation of a clock gating cell as described in Clock Gating Cell needs to be provided.